tari-project/rfcs/src/RFC-0120_Consensus.md

 The prev_hash MUST conform to the following:

 * represented as an array of unsigned 8-bit integers (bytes) in little-endian format.
-* MUST be a hash of the entire contents of the previous block's header.
+* MUST be a hash of the entire contents of the previous block's header using the domain (`block_header`).

 #### Timestamp